crisperdue/prooftoys-site/content/language-intro.md

 ~~square = [x. x * x]~~
 {{% /preblock %}}

+(Function and predicate definitions are usually written without a functional expression, for example `square x = x * x`.
+The two styles of definitions are fully equivalent.)

 Similarly, a predicate that is true just for positive numbers could be defined as: